 Our product requirements document template was created in partnership with Mike Edmonds, chief experience officer at Moonshot by Pactera EDGE, to help product teams make their PRDs more visual and collaborative.

-PRDs typically include a high-level overview of the product, as well as detailed information on requirements, such as user flows, functional specifications, and UI/UX design.
-Product managers should regularly review and update product requirements to ensure that they remain relevant and achievable.
-By doing so, they can help to ensure that the product meets the ever-changing needs of the customer.
+PRDs typically include a high-level overview of the product and detailed information on requirements, such as user flows, functional specifications, and UI/UX design.
+Product managers should regularly review and update product requirements to remain relevant and achievable.
+Doing so ensures the product meets a customer's ever-changing needs.

 Without a common framework for understanding the product, it can be difficult to make progress towards the same goal.
 A PRD can also help to prevent scope creep by clearly defining what is out of scope for the product.
 Ultimately, a well-crafted product requirements document is essential for ensuring that everyone on the team is on the same page and working towards the same goal.

 Product requirements help to guide the development of a product and ensure that it meets the needs of the customer.
 PRDs are typically created by product managers and then shared with the engineering team.
 They should be aligned with the overall product strategy and provide a framework for development.

 This product requirements document template creates one source of truth for the research behind your product and the requirements to build it.
 Product managers can create this template alone or have team members work online collectively.
 You'll work with several key sections when making a product requirements document with Mural.

 These sections are: